-Boards with vacancies Australian Capital Territory (ACT) Board of the Nursing and Midwifery Board of Australia Northern Territory (NT) Board of the Nursing and Midwifery Board of Australia Locations ACT- Board meetings held in Canberra NT - Board meetings held in Darwin Committee membership Role may include membership of: Notifications committee, Registration committee and Immediate action committee Members may be appointed to a national committee.
-Community member (CM) and Health Practitioner member (HP) vacancies advertised ACT - 1 CM and 3 HP NT - 2 CM and 5 HP (including Chair) Time commitment The time commitment required will vary but is expected to be at least one day per month, in addition to any travel time to and from the meetings.
-Term of appointment Appointments are for up to three years, with eligibility for reappointment.
+Board with vacancies ACT/TAS/VIC Regional Board of the Psychology Board of Australia (Victorian members only) Location ACT/TAS/VIC - Regional board meetings are held in Melbourne, or via ZOOM Committee membership The Psychology Board of Australia has established a national immediate action committee and a national notifications committee.
+Members may be appointed to a national committee.
+Community member (CM) and Health Practitioner member (HP) vacancies advertised Vic - 1 HP Time commitment expected to be approximately one day per month, eligibility for reappointment.
+T Appointments are for up to three years, with eligibility for reappointment.
 The length of term is determined by the Minister for Health in the state or territory.
-Remuneration Full day sitting fee: Chair- \$824; Member - \$674 Half day sitting fee:Chair - \$412; Member - \$337 Expenses Board members are entitled to reimbursement of any reasonable out-of-pocket expenses incurred during the course of undertaking board business.
+Remuneration Full day sitting fee: Chair- \$824; Member - \$674 Half day sitting fee:Chair - \$412; Member - \$337 Expenses Board members are entitled to reimbursement of any reasonable out-of-pocket expenses incurred during the course of undertaking Board business.